A structural classification of algebras with graded involution and quadratic codimension growth: Characterizing varieties with nonzero multiplicities

 \section{Characterizing varieties with nonzero multiplicities}

-Our aim in this section is to classify the unitary \((G,*)\)-varieties with quadratic codimension growth.
-To this end, we establish a precise correspondence between the nonzero multiplicities appearing in the decomposition of the proper \((n_1, \ldots, n_{2k})\)-cocharacters and the minimal varieties contained within these varieties.
+The aim of this section is to classify the unitary $(G,*)$-varieties with quadratic codimension growth.
+To this end, we establish a precise correspondence between the nonzero multiplicities appearing in the decomposition of the proper \((n_1, \ldots, n_{2k})\)-cocharacters and the minimal varieties contained in them.

 Motivated by Theorem~\ref{estrutura}, from now on we assume that \( A \) is a unitary $\gi$-algebra with quadratic codimension growth and of type \( F + J(A) \).
-In this case, we have \( \Gamma_n \subseteq \IdGstar{A} \) for all \( n \ge 3 \).
+In this case, we have \( \Gamma_n ^ \sharp \subseteq \IdGstar{A} \), for all \( n \ge 3 \).
 Hence, our analysis is restricted to the subspaces \( \Gamma_1^\sharp \) and \( \Gamma_2^\sharp \), which are completely determined by their multihomogeneous components.